U.S.-China Trade War Spreads From Tariffs To A Battle Over Currencies

 The Chinese yuan stopped its slide on Tuesday, and U.S. investors appeared to catch their breath.
 Stocks regained some of the ground they lost the day before.
 U.S. stock indexes rose more than 1% on Tuesday, with the Dow Jones Industrial Average closing up 311 points.

-Still, the market gyrations only add to the uncertainties which have led to a slowdown in U.S. manufacturing and business investment.
+Still, the market gyrations only add to the uncertainties that have led to a slowdown in U.S. manufacturing and business investment.

 "The president's flailing bluster, in which the treasury secretary is now a full participant, risks real economic damage as businesses and consumers become fearful and hold off spending," Summers wrote.
 "The risk of recession going forward might now be as high as any time since the 2008 financial crisis."